 On March 10, 1966, the Royal Palace was the setting of the wedding of Princess Beatrix and Claus von Amsberg.
 The pair left the palace in the golden carriage and headed towards the town hall.
 Later that day the religious ceremony was held in the Westerkerk (West Church).
 Afterwards the couple appeared on the balcony of the Palace to greet the public.

 When the French Empire came to an end, Frederick of Orange-Nassau, the son of the last ‘Stadhouder’, came back to the Netherlands.
 In December 1813 he went to Amsterdam and declared that he would return the former Town Hall to the city.
 During his visit he stayed in the Palace.
-The proclamation, in which he accepted the sovereignty of the Netherlands as King William I, was signed here.
+The proclamation, in which he accepted the sovereignty of the Netherlands as William I, was signed here.

 the palace remains a palace